Frequently Asked Questions

 Absolutely!
 We look forward to connecting with you in future semesters.
 You are free to pick and choose which classes are most beneficial to you and enroll in those you are most interested in.
 Let Lief know to keep you in the loop about what courses are coming up (lerickson@dbq.edu).

-What is the difference between taking the class for credit vs. enrichment/not-for-credit?
+What is the difference between taking the class for credit vs. for enrichment/not-for-credit?

 Taking the class for credit allows you to use this class towards a graduate seminary degree at University of Dubuque Theological seminary or to transfer the credit to another school.
-Taking the class for enrichment is a great option for those who already have a degree or are not looking to pursue a seminary degree.
-There is a difference in cost for those pursuing credit ($817 for your first 3 graduate credits with MLC) vs. those taking for enrichment/continuing education ($375 program fee).
+Taking the class for enrichment (not-for-credit) is a great option for those who already have a degree, are earning continuing education credits, are working toward becoming a Certified Ruling Elder, and/or are not looking to pursue a seminary degree.
+There is a difference in cost for the graduate credit course and the not-for-credit course.
 There is also a difference in the amount of work required.
-Whether you are taking the course for credit or not, you will attend all class sessions and complete all expected reading and assignments.
+Whether you are taking the course for credit or not, you will attend all class sessions, the opening retreat, and complete all specified reading and assignments in the syllabus.

 Are scholarships available?